What the Colorado Privacy Act Means for You

 • Right to Access: You can request a copy of the personal information businesses have collected about you.

-• Right to Correction: You can request a business correct inaccuracies in the personal data that it has has collected about you.
+• Right to Correct: You can request a business correct inaccuracies in the personal data that it has has collected about you.

-• Right to Deletion: You can ask businesses to delete your personal information.
+• Right to Delete: You can ask businesses to delete your personal information.

-• Right to Opt Out: You can opt out of businesses selling your personal information and targeted advertising.
+• Right to Opt Out: You can opt out of businesses selling your personal information and or processing your information for targeted advertising.

-Most of these rights are difficult to exercise.
 To access, correct or delete your data, you have to submit requests one at a time to individual companies.
-Fully exercising the rights Colorado’s privacy law gives you would be like taking on a part-time job.
+That means fully exercising your rights can be a pain.
 There are likely hundreds of third parties holding your information right now.

 What is a universal opt-out mechanism and how do I get it?

-A universal opt-out mechanism is a piece of technology that helps you automatically opt-out of data collection online.
-Once you’ve downloaded the tool, the mechanism will broadcast to every site you visit that you don’t want your data collected or sold.
+A universal opt-out mechanism is a piece of technology that helps you automatically opt out of data sales online.
+Once you’ve downloaded the tool in your browser, the mechanism will broadcast to every site you visit that you don’t want your personal data sold.
 That way you don’t have to individually contact every website you visit to opt out.

 You will, however, need to do a bit of work to get the tool working.